Dudhwa National Park.

 About Dudhwa National Park.

-Characterised by North Indian Moist Deciduous vegetation, Dudhwa National Park features some of the most pristine Sal forests and the region’s most extensive moist grasslands.
+Defined by North Indian Moist Deciduous vegetation, Dudhwa National Park is home to some of the most untouched Sal forests and the region’s largest stretches of moist grasslands.

-This collective expanse protects some of the last remaining natural forests and moist grasslands of the Terai region in the Upper Gangetic Plains.
+This vast landscape safeguards what remains of the natural forests and grasslands of the Terai in the Upper Gangetic Plains.

-Adding to its ecological richness, Dudhwa National Park is a paradise for birdwatchers, with over 450 species of resident and migratory birds.
-The landscape is dotted with shallow lakes (taals) and sustained by perennial freshwater sources, enhancing both biodiversity and the overall wilderness experience.
+Adding to its ecological wealth, Dudhwa is a haven for bird lovers, with more than 450 species of resident and migratory birds.
+Scattered shallow lakes and year-round freshwater sources boost both the park’s biodiversity and its raw, wild charm.

 Popular fauna at Dudhwa National Park.